Dr. Amy-Louise Byrne

 About Me

-Dr. Amy-Louise Byrne is a Lecturer and Acting Head of Course for the Bachelor of Nursing, in the School of Nursing, Midwifery & Social Sciences at CQUniversity in Townsville, Australia.
-Her teaching area of expertise is diverse across the undergraduate nursing programs, clinical teaching, and industry based education sectors.
+Dr. Amy-Louise Byrne is a Senior Lecturer and the Postgraduate Research Coordinator in the School of Nursing, Midwifery & Social Sciences at CQUniversity.
+Her teaching expertise is diverse across the undergraduate and postgraduate nursing programs, clinical teaching, and industry based education sectors.
 Amy-Louise's clinical specialty is emergency nursing and rural and remote practice, with research expertise in qualitative design, critical discourse analysis and historic inquiry.
-Amy-Louise has a particular passion for rural/remote nurse-led models of care, and First Nations health and equity.
+Amy-Louise has a particular passion for rural/remote nurse-led models of care, and Aboriginal and Torres Strait Islander peoples health and equity.

 General